Nash Equilibrium Problems of Polynomials: Polynomial optimization formulations

-for all other NEs $\allx$.
-For such $\dt$, we can try to find a different NE by solving the following optimization problem \be \left\{ \right. \ee When an optimizer of (\ref{eq:upperlvoptall}) is computed, we can check if it is a NE or not by solving (\ref{eq:lowerlvopt}).
+If $x^*$ is an isolated NE (e.g., this is the case if there are finitely many NEs), there exists a scalar $\dt >0$ such that \be [x]_1^T \Theta [x]_1 \, \ge \, [x^*]_1^T \Theta [x^*]_1 + \dt \ee for all other NEs $\allx$.
+For such a $\dt$, we can try to find a different NE by solving the following optimization problem \be \left\{ \right. \ee When an optimizer of (\ref{eq:upperlvoptall}) is computed, we can check if it is an NE or not by solving (\ref{eq:lowerlvopt}) for all $i\in[N]$.
 If it is, we get a new NE that is different from $\allx^*$.
-If it is not, we can union new points to the set $\mc{K}_i$.
+If it is not, we update the set $\mcal{K}_i$ as in Step~3 of Algorithm~\ref{ag:KKTSDP}.
 Repeating the above process, we are able to get more Nash equilibria.